AndersenLab/dry-guide/docs/quest-nextflow.md

 # Nextflow

+[TOC]

 Nextflow is an awesome program that allows you to write a computational pipeline by making it simpler to put together many different tasks, maybe even using different programming languages.
 Nextflow makes parallelism easy and works with SLURM to schedule jobs so you don't have to!
 Nextflow also supports docker containers and conda enviornments to streamline reproducible pipelines and can be easily adapted to run on different systems - including Google Cloud!
 Not convinced?
 Check out this [intro](https://www.nextflow.io/).

-[TOC]

-# Instalation
+# Installation

 Nextflow can be installed with two easy steps: